 STEP 1: Inflate the inflatable.
 Once inflated, you will need to remove any dirt, salt or residue with a clean rinsing detergent.
-M Essentials Wetsuit and Drysuit Shampoo is ideal because it not only cleans, but also conditions rubber and plastic items.
+Revivex Wetsuit and Drysuit Shampoo is the ideal solution because it cleans and conditions rubber and plastic items.

 STEP 2: Cleaning with a soapy detergent is also important because it allows you to check for any possible leaks.
 As you’re cleaning check for areas where the bubbles appear to grow or get larger.
 Escaping air will cause larger bubbles to rise and form on the surface.

 STEP 3: Mark the areas where there are possible leaks with a pen, marker or piece of tape.
 Once marked, rinse away any soapy residue.

 STEP 4: Lightly sand the area with fine-grit sandpaper to help roughen the repair area.
 Roughening the surface will help with adhesion once you apply the adhesive.